 4. Mutual Acquaintances

 You don’t even know who they are.
 You just have lots of mutual friends in common.
 Maybe she was your boyfriend’s classmate or maybe he was the guy who attended the same convention as you.
 But you have no clue as to who they are exactly and you have not actually talked to them in real life.
 If they’re not your friend but they’re your friend’s friend – or your friend’s mom! – unfriend them.
 And do you really need to be friends with your friend’s sister’s pet???

 5. Obsessed Political Person

 Some people just can’t help posting about politics and hot topics on social media.
 But if you find yourself constantly annoyed by a particular friend’s rants, don’t feel bad about unfriending them on Facebook.
 The political climate is especially divisive these days, so hanging on to that person who tries to initiate heated debates, or who goes off on long-winded tirades on how they hate or love the President, probably won’t be helpful for your mental health.
+The same with those annoying commenters who always want to start arguments over things you post or the grammar police who always want to find fault.
 Trust me, getting rid of them will save you a lot of unnecessary stress.